Use cases of how the Single Sign-On behavior can be adjusted depending on the authentication methods used.

 Authenticating Users for SSO

 One solution is to require different authentication methods at different time intervals.
-Methods which are more secure, but at the same time, more cumbersome for the user, can be required less frequently.
-Less involving methods, on the other hand, can be safely required more often, without boring the user too much.
+More secure methods, but at the same time, more cumbersome for the user, can be required less frequently.
+Less involved methods, on the other hand, can be safely required more often, without inconviencing the user too much.

-This behavior can be achieved by changing the expiration time for the SSO session, individually for each authenticator.
-The SSO session in the Curity Identity Server will effectively be kept separately for different authentication methods, and will require re-authentication with a given authenticator only if the expiration time for the given authenticator has passed.
+This behavior can be achieved by changing the expiration time for the SSO Session, individually for each authenticator.
+For example, the SSO session in the Curity Identity Server is stored separately for different authentication methods, and the user must re-authenticate when the session for a given authenticator expires.

 Example

-With the above configuration for SSO expiration we can achieve a more user friendly login flow.
+With the above configuration for SSO expiration you can achieve a more user friendly login flow.

 This is a common setup for sites that the user accesses frequently.